dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/set-dbt-semantic-layer.md

 9. Use the URL in the data source configuration of the integrated partner tool

-10. Use the warehouse login credentials that make sense for how the data is consumed
+10. Use the data platform login credentials that make sense for how the data is consumed

 :::info📌